 We enjoy making the complicated financial world simple for our clients.
 From short blog posts to full articles and even videos, financial professionals Sheryl Rowling and Steve Doster explain the topics that are important to you.
 There are also blog posts by our younger team members addressing the financial issues the X and Y Generations are dealing with now.
 Please share any content you like on your social media pages.
-Feel free to add comments or ask questions on any of the articles.
+Feel free to contact us with questions about any of the articles.
 We are happy to respond!

 Over four-fifths of US adults will receive a stimulus check by the time they have all been sent or direct deposited.
 Here are five ideas for five different situations for those who are not relying on using the stimulus check for immediate financial relief.